dolthub/dolt-workbench/README.md

 ### Tags

 Tag your data at a commit to represent a data release.
 Data releases are a collection of data with a specific schema and known set of data points.
-Users with separate copies of a database can have confidence they're working with the exact same data.
+They are often used to represent data you may want to recreate at a later date, like to reproduce a machine learning model.

 ![Tags](./images/tags.png)